fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 transform_helmet2face = transform_scan2face/transform_scan2helmet;
 ```

-The transformation matrix ```'transform_helmet2face'``` can now be used to coregister the the OPM sensors with the MRI, which aligns the OPM sensors with head-based coordinate system.
+The transformation matrix ```'transform_helmet2face'``` can now be used to coregister the OPM sensors with the MRI, which aligns the OPM sensors with head-based coordinate system.
 Before applying the transformation, we need to read the OPM sensors from the six fif files and combine them into a single sensor file.
 In the FieldLine system the OPM sensors slide into the smart helmet; the fif file contains the actual position of the sensors relative to the helmet.

 ```
 %% Read and combine the sensors from the six recordings